Jeetendra

-Jeetendra (born Ravi Kapoor /rævi/ RAV-ee; 7 April 1942) is an Indian actor who is known for his work in Hindi cinema.
-He is regarded as one of the great stars of Hindi cinema.
-He is noted for his acting, style and dance.
+Ravi Kapoor, publicly known as Jeetendra is an Indian actor, producer and businessman who is known for his work in Hindi cinema.
+He is regarded as one of the most successful and greatest stars of Hindi cinema.
 He has worked in more than 200 films in a career spanning over six decades.

-He is the 2nd most successful Actor in Hindi cinema ever in terms of BoxOffice Hits after Dhramendra with 121 Successful movies.
+He starred in more than 120 Hits in his career which made him most commercially Successful actor at BoxOffice in Hindi cinema only after Dharmendra.

 Jeetendra began his acting career with Geet Gaya Patharon Ne (1964).
 He shot to stardom in 1967 with Farz, and achieved greater success in later years, being dubbed India's "Jumping Jack" for several of his on-screen roles in Hindi films.
-He consistently starred in several top–grossing Indian films from the late-1960s to the 1980s, such as Jeene Ki Raah, Khilona, Caravan, Bidaai, Udhar Ka Sindur, Dharam Veer, Swarg Narak, Jaani Dushman, Aasha, Meri Aawaz Suno, Farz Aur Kanoon, Himmatwala, Tohfa, Maqsad, Swarag Se Sunder, Khudgarz and Thanedaar, as well as some of his acclaimed performances, include Boond Jo Ban Gayee Moti, Mere Huzoor, Dharti Kahe Pukar Ke, Humjoli, Parichay, Khushboo, Kinara, Priyatama, Lok Parlok, Takkar, Jyoti, Pyaasa Sawan and Sanjog.
-In the early-2000s, he founded Balaji Motion Pictures, which emerged as one of the leading production houses in Hindi cinema.
+He consistently starred in several top–grossing Indian films from the late-1960s to the 1980s, such as Jeene Ki Raah, Humjoli, Caravan, Bidaai, Udhar Ka Sindur, Dharam Veer, Swarg Narak, Jaani Dushman, Aasha, Meri Aawaz Suno, Farz Aur Kaanoon, Himmatwala, Tohfa, Maqsad, Swarag Se Sunder, Khudgarz and Thanedaar, as well as some of his acclaimed performances, include Boond Jo Ban Gayee Moti, Mere Huzoor, Dharti Kahe Pukar Ke, Parichay, Khushboo, Kinara, Priyatama, Khandaan, Takkar, Jyoti, Pyaasa Sawan and Sanjog.
+In the early 2000s, he founded Balaji Motion Pictures, which emerged as one of the leading production houses in Hindi cinema.

 Early life

 Jeetendra was born in a Punjabi Hindu family as Ravi Kapoor in Amritsar, Punjab, to Amarnath and Krishna Kapoor, whose business dealt with imitation jewellery, supplied to film industry.
-He attended St. Sebastian's Goan High School in Mumbai with his friend Rajesh Khanna and then studied at Siddharth College in Mumbai.
+He attended St. Sebastian Goan High School in Mumbai with his friend Rajesh Khanna and then studied at Siddharth College in Mumbai.
 While supplying jewellery to V. Shantaram, he was cast as Sandhya's character's double in the 1964 movie Geet Gaya Patharon Ne after which his career never looked back.